Focus Features Sets Fall Release For Kenneth Branagh’s ‘Belfast’

 The movie will share the marquee on that Veterans Day weekend with Sony’s Ghostbusters: Afterlife.

-Focus received seven Oscar nominations on Monday, five for Promising Young Woman including Best Picture.
+Focus received seven Oscar nominations on Monday—among them, five for Promising Young Woman, including Best Picture.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.